 Ability to make Connections and Network

-Throughout many companies I’ve seen, a Sales Development program has a high degree of visibility internally.
+Throughout many companies James has seen, a Sales Development program has a high degree of visibility internally.
 You, quite literally, are the next generation of sales talent at the company, and there are many opportunities to build your network at the company.

 In a Sales Development program, you often have the opportunity to work with senior sales reps and leadership throughout the organization, providing you with a chance to learn from the best and showcase your abilities.
-In my time as a BDR, I had the opportunity to work with NetSuite’s Global Enterprise team, working under three Global Enterprise Account Executives who sold into Fortune 500 accounts.
+In his time as a BDR, he had the opportunity to work with NetSuite’s Global Enterprise team, working under three Global Enterprise Account Executives who sold into Fortune 500 accounts.

 Maybe you’re thinking, ehhhh, I get to work with senior people?
 Wrong, don’t think like that.

-In my time as a BDR, I supported one of the largest deals ever closed at the company (an 8-figure deal), which seriously built up my internal brand.
-The experience I had as a BDR directly led to my promotion internally (duh) as well as multiple job offers externally as well from people I interacted with as a BDR.
+In his time as a BDR, he supported one of the largest deals ever closed at the company (an 8-figure deal), which seriously built up my internal brand.
+The experience he had as a BDR directly led to my promotion internally (duh) as well as multiple job offers externally as well from people he interacted with as a BDR.

 Whether you have experience in your chosen career or not, we can write you the perfect interview catching sales resume.
 If you would like to beat the competition in the lucrative industry of software sales then head over to our homepage and order a professionally written sales resume done by veterans of the sales industry.
 Career Dreaming Resume Packs